-These large compressed oaten hay bales are preferred by most of our customers as a superior oaten hay especially for rabbits and guinea pigs.
+These large oaten hay bales are preferred by most of our customers as a superior oaten hay especially for rabbits and guinea pigs.

 Warning: Last items in stock!

 Compressed Oaten Hay Bales (LARGE SIZE) (Sydney & Surround Only)